ModeScore Sustainable Transport certification - KBCN1705

 - Site-Wide Mobility

-ModeScore evaluates the connectivity potential of any building in any location, offering four levels of certification with a total scorecard of 120 points.
+ModeScore evaluates the connectivity potential of any building, anywhere, offering four levels of certification and a total scorecard of 120 points.
 ActiveScore (Travel Facilities) counts for 10 points:

 - Certified (0-39%)